ninekorn/sccs-vvd-hd/Releases/revision13137/sccsvvdhd-rev13137-VOXELPIXELLIGHT-FIXESFINALISH/readme.md

 Also i didn't work on the "high voxel resolution" options yet, i didn't calibrate those yet, except only the 1920x1080 works in that mode with the 1 to 5 resolutions available.

+Just like revision 1.3136 and 1.3135 at release, i forgot to change the revision number in the title of the program but don't worry it really is revision 1.3137.

 steve chassé aka ninekorn